techidaily/site-win11-tips/source/_posts/examining-the-prospects-why-choose-win11-over-macos.md

 ![The Clipboard history tab](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/11/the-clipboard-history-tab.png)

  You can access the clipboard history in Windows 11 by pressing**Win + V** on your keyboard.
-As a reminder, the functionality is not enabled by default, but you can[enable the clipboard history on Windows 11](https://www.makeuseof.com/windows-11-turn-on-clipboard-history/) by following a few simple steps.
+As a reminder, the functionality is not enabled by default, but you can [enable the clipboard history on Windows 11](https://www.makeuseof.com/windows-11-turn-on-clipboard-history/) by following a few simple steps.

 ## Other Advantages of Using Windows 11 Over macOS

  While Windows 11 has strict hardware requirements, it can still be run on a wide range of devices with different specifications.
 You can buy a Windows 11 PC at a dirt cheap price or spend a hefty price to buy a premium quality PC with powerful specifications.
 Also, Windows is the best desktop operating system for PC gaming.
-You can check out[why Windows is the best operating system for gaming](https://www.makeuseof.com/windows-mac-linux-best-os-for-gaming/) .
+You can check out [why Windows is the best operating system for gaming](https://www.makeuseof.com/windows-mac-linux-best-os-for-gaming/) .

 ## Windows 11 Outweighs macOS in Many Ways... but Choose Wisely